AzureCloudWorkshops/ACW-InfrastructureAsCode/Part1-IntroductionToIaC_terraform.md

 ### Step 1 - Add a unique identifier input variable to the storage account

-Since the storage account name needs to be unique across all resources in assure We will now add a unique identifier section to the storage account name no comply with this requirement.
+Since the storage account name needs to be unique across all resources in Azure we will now add a unique identifier section to the storage account name to comply with this requirement.

-1. Add a `uniqueidentifier` variable to your variables file.
+1. Add a `uniqueIdentifier` variable to your variables file.

 2. Assign a value in the tfvars file with the following format: YYYYMMDDabc.